Skip to content

 • Diagnose the root cause of complex merge conflicts within Kubernetes manifest files by analyzing the merge base and divergent commit histories.

-• Implement three-way and fast-forward merges strategically to maintain a clean, navigable project history.
+• Implement fast-forward, three-way, and octopus merges strategically to maintain a clean, navigable project history.

 • Resolve intricate multi-file conflicts during infrastructure-as-code integration without introducing YAML syntax errors or regression bugs.